-Some physical disabilities are obvious.
-For example, if you have lost a limb or unable to walk you may need a wheelchair, but some are less obvious, such as epilepsy.
+Some physical disabilities are more visible, as a person may use a wheelchair, while others are less obvious, such as epilepsy.

 Physical disabilities commonly involve impairments of the neuromusculoskeletal system, such as:

-Accident or injury – A serious accident or injury that causes an impairment in mobility and/or function.
+- Accident or injury – A serious accident or injury that causes impairment in mobility and/or function.

-Epilepsy – A disorder causing nerve cell activity in the brain to be disturbed, leading to fits and seizures.
-It may occur as a result of a genetic disorder or an acquired brain injury (ABI), such as trauma or stroke.
+- Epilepsy – A disorder causing nerve cell activity in the brain to be disturbed, leading to fits and seizures.
+It may occur as a result of a genetic disorder or an acquired brain injury, such as trauma or stroke.

-Motor neurone disease – A disease of the nervous system, weakening muscles and impacting physical function.
+- Motor neurone disease – A disease of the nervous system that causes weakening muscles and impacts physical function.

 - Multiple sclerosis – A disease where the immune system eats away at the protective covering of nerves causing vision loss, pain, fatigue and impaired coordination.